rern/RuneAudio_Addons/guideline.md

 > bash script files stored anywhere reviewable
 > must use script default `### template` lines except non-install addons
 > default variables and functions will take care most of on-screen messages and database
-> use non-invasive modification so other addons can survive after install / uninstall
+> use non-invasive modifications so other addons can survive after install / uninstall
-> `<alias>` must be unique
+> `<alias>` as of `array(...)`

 - install script
 	- use modify over replace files unless necessary
 	- make backup if replace files
 - uninstall script
 	- restore everything to pre-install state
 	- no need for non-install type
 - no update script required
 	- update will be done by 'uninstall' > 'install'

 **install script** - `install.sh`
 ```sh